-Cotacachi, Ecuador, somehow managed to remain under the radar despite my travels from Vilcabamba and Loja in the south of the country to Ibarra and Otavalo in the north and back again.
+Cotacachi, Ecuador, somehow managed to remain under my radar years ago despite my travels from Vilcabamba and Loja in the south of the country to Ibarra and Otavalo in the north and back again.

 The two volcanic peaks that shelter this vibrant green valley can be viewed briefly from the Pan-American Highway as one journeys past on the way from Quito and Otavalo north to Ibarra.
 But since buses rush past the right-hand-turnoff to Cotacachi, it's easy to miss one of Ecuador's most idyllic areas.